skeeto/emacs-rsa/README.md

 cryptosystem][rsa].
 Emacs' calc is used for big integer operations.
 Keys are generated from `/dev/urandom`.

+This package doesn't deal with protocols or key storage (e.g. the hard parts).
+It's only math functions.

 ## Quick Demo

 Here's an example using a (very short) 128-bit key.